Why is My Car Humid Inside

 Water Puddles Inside

 Finding water puddles on the floor is a clear sign.
 Water can enter through leaks or clogged drains.
 Puddles damage carpets and promote mold growth.
 Check for wet spots regularly to catch moisture early.
+A puddle isolated to the trunk, rather than the cabin, is usually a clogged trunk seal or spare-tire well rather than a window leak.

 Corroded Metal Parts